SpiritGun91/guessing-game-project/README.md

 ### Game Description

 The computer selects a random number within a specified range, and the player must guess it.
 After each guess, the program provides feedback whether the guess was too high, too low, or correct.
-The game continues until the player guesses correctly or decides to quit.
+The game continues until the player guesses correctly, decides to quit, or reaches the maximum number of allowed attempts.

 ### Features